Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: An MHD Model for the chromosphere

 In the model presented here, a two-fluid, collisional approach is used to account for the friction between ions and neutrals.
 The first fluid, the ion fluid, is similar to the traditional, single-fluid plasma, and assumes charge quasi-neutrality.
-With the Maxwell's equations, this fluid is used to calculate self-consistently the evolution of the plasma motion, magnetic fields and currents in the system.
-The second, neutral fluid, accounts for the neutral particles in the system.
+With Maxwell's equations, this fluid is used to calculate self-consistently the evolution of the plasma motion, magnetic fields, and currents in the system.
+The second, neutral-fluid, accounts for the neutral particles in the system.
 The two fluids interact by collisions.
 The friction between ions and neutrals affects the neutral fluid motion so that the neutrals experience the electromagnetic effects.

-This is similar to the three-fluid HiFi code used for studying reconnetion in the chromosphere \citep{Leake2012}.
-Except electrons are not treated as a separated fluid in this model because the electron's mass is more than three orders of magnitude smaller than ion or neutral particle mass, so its contribution to heating and the equations considering the scales is negligible.
+This is similar to the two-fluid \textsf{HiFi} code used for studying reconnection in the chromosphere \citep{Leake2012} but without the electron pressure.
+Electrons are not treated as a separated fluid in this model because the electron's mass is more than three orders of magnitude smaller than ion or neutral particle mass, so its contribution to heating and the equations, considering the scales, is negligible.
 The effects of its motion are included in the current terms.
-We use empirical number density model that comes from observations assuming steady-states in the chromosphere~\citep{AvrettLoeser2008}.
+We use empirical number-density model that comes from observations assuming steady-state in the chromosphere~\citep{AvrettLoeser2008}.
 Here, we do not account for ionization and recombination which we plan to implement photo-chemistry in future work.

-Our model uses Cartesian, 2.5 dimensionality, which means that all the quantities are functions of horizontal ($x$) and vertical ($z$) directions but uniform in the $y-$ direction, while vector quantities have all three components including the third component that is perpendicular ($\perp$) to the $x-z$ plane.
+Our model uses Cartesian, 2.5 dimensionality, which means that all the quantities are functions of horizontal [$x$] and vertical [$z$] directions but uniform in the $y$-direction, while vector quantities have all three components including the third component that is perpendicular [$\perp$] to the $x$--$z$-plane.
 The perpendicular components are used to generate Alfv\'en waves at the photospheric boundary.